Jared Polis: Business career

 Polis co-founded American Information Systems (AIS), Inc., while still in college.
 AIS was an internet access provider and was sold in 1998.
 In 1996, he co-founded a free electronic greeting card website, bluemountain.com, which was sold to Excite@Home in 1999 for $430 million in stock and $350 million in cash.
 In February 1998, Polis founded ProFlowers, an online florist, in La Jolla, California.
 In December of that year, economist Arthur Laffer began advising Polis and joined ProFlowers as a director.
 ProFlowers, later renamed Provide Commerce, Inc., went public on NASDAQ as PRVD on December 17, 2003.
 In 2005, media conglomerate Liberty Media Corporation acquired Provide Commerce for $477 million.
-Polis and other investors founded TechStars in Boulder, Colorado, in 2006.
-During his tenure in Congress, Polis was among its wealthiest members; his net worth was estimated at more than $300 million.
+Polis and other investors founded Techstars in Boulder, Colorado, in 2006.
+It developed into a global venture capital firm.
+During his tenure in Congress, Polis was among its wealthiest members, with his net worth estimated at more than $300 million.

 Early political career

 Polis has been called one of the "Gang of Four"—four wealthy Coloradans who made a concerted effort to support Democrats in statewide legislative races.
 The other members are Pat Stryker, Rutt Bridges, and Tim Gill.
 The Gang of Four's influence has been cited as a factor in Colorado's shift toward the Democratic Party in the 2000s and 2010s.